 When you receive this support, you are taking part in a programme.
 You can then apply for benefit from Försäkringskassan.
 Here, you will find out more about how to apply for the benefit and what rules apply when you take part in one of our programmes.

 If you have a documented disability, you can apply for extra financial support when you start up the business.

 Support for start-up costs in conjunction with the start-up of an enterprise

 How long do I need to be a job seeker in order to apply for enterprise start-up support?

-You must have been looking for work for at least two months and you must have been able to prove to Arbetsförmedlingen that you have applied for jobs but been unsuccessful.
-It is important that the business idea and starting your own business is deemed to be a better option than continuing to look for work.
+You must have been looking for work and be able to prove to Arbetsförmedlingen that you have applied for jobs but have been unsuccessful.
+It is important that the business idea and that starting your own business is deemed a better option than continuing to look for work.